awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-clb.md

 You can use advanced load balancer settings to configure listeners on arbitrary ports, modify additional sticky session settings, and configure the load balancer to connect to EC2 instances securely\.
 These settings are available through [configuration options](#environments-cfg-clb-namespace) that you can set by using configuration files in your source code, or directly on an environment by using the Elastic Beanstalk API\.
 Many of these settings are also available in the Elastic Beanstalk console\.
 In addition, you can configure a load balancer to [upload access logs](environments-cfg-loadbalancer-accesslogs.md) to Amazon S3\.

-## Configuring a Classic Load Balancer Using the Elastic Beanstalk Console<a name="environments-cfg-clb-console"></a>
+## Configuring a Classic Load Balancer using the Elastic Beanstalk console<a name="environments-cfg-clb-console"></a>

 You can use the Elastic Beanstalk console to configure a Classic Load Balancer's ports, HTTPS certificate, and other settings, during environment creation or later when your environment is running\.